 About The Author: Travis Baugh is a Digital Brand Marketing Manager for Bryant, where he creates clear, helpful content to guide homeowners through heating, cooling, and indoor air quality decisions.
 His goal is to empower readers with the knowledge they need to choose the right comfort solutions for their home—confidently and comfortably.

 If your furnace is blowing cold air, the most common causes are a dirty air filter, incorrect thermostat settings (fan set to "ON"), or a pilot light that has gone out.
-While some issues—like replacing a clogged filter—are quick DIY fixes, others involving flame sensors or gas valves require the expertise of a professional technician.
+While some issues—like replacing a clogged filter—are quick DIY fixes, others involving flame sensors or gas valves require the expertise of a professional technician to ensure long-term comfort and safety.

 1. Dirty Air Filter

-A clogged furnace filter is the leading culprit for cold airflow.
-When dust blocks the filter, airflow is restricted, causing the heat exchanger to overheat.
-To prevent damage or fire, the system’s high-limit switch shuts off the burners.
-However, the blower fan continues to run to cool the unit down, circulating unheated air through your vents.
+A clogged furnace filter restricts airflow, causing the heat exchanger to overheat and triggering a safety shutdown while the blower fan continues to circulate unheated air.
+When dust blocks the filter, the system’s high-limit switch shuts off the burners to prevent damage or fire.
+However, the blower fan continues to run to cool the unit down, circulating room-temperature air through your vents.

 2. Incorrect Thermostat Settings

-If your thermostat fan setting is toggled to "ON" instead of "AUTO," the blower fan will run continuously—even when the furnace isn't actively heating.
-This circulates room-temperature air between heating cycles, creating a drafty, cold feeling.
+If your thermostat fan setting is toggled to "ON" instead of "AUTO," the blower fan will run continuously, circulating unheated air between heating cycles.
+This setting creates a drafty, cold feeling because the fan operates even when the furnace isn't actively generating heat.

 3. Pilot Light or Ignition Failure